Scottee 10: I Made It

-LADA is collaborating with Scottee on a number of projects in 2018 to to mark his ten years of survival as an artist and to look back on a body of work that includes performance, live art, cabaret, nightclubs, pop ups, knees ups, theatre shows, projects, fine art, public artworks and international touring.
+To mark his ten years of survival as an artist, LADA is collaborating with Scottee on a number of projects that look back on a body of work that includes performance, Live Art, cabaret, nightclubs, pop ups, knees ups, theatre shows, projects, fine art, public artworks and international touring.

-To launch both these publications we are also collaborating on a retrospective of Scottee’s cabaret and short performance work at the Roundhouse in London in September.
+We are also collaborating on a retrospective of Scottee’s cabaret and short performance work: Scottee: From Your Retrospective, in which show-offs, punters and die-hard fans will re-enact Scottee’s cabaret and performance work from memory at the Roundhouse, London on Friday 7 and Saturday 8 September 2018.
+We can’t promise this won’t be a shambles.
+There will be a booze trolley if all else fails.
 Scottee is looking for anyone who can remember his cabaret turns to perform just one piece at this event!
 Apply Here!

 In 2010, as an emerging artist Scottee won the title of Time Out Performer of the Year - since then he has been creating provocative work for audiences across UK, Europe, Australia, Japan and the US.